 This chapter outlines recommendations for specific Focus Areas identified in the Future Land Use Map.
 A Focus Area is defined as an area that has been identified as an important collection of parcels that are appropriate for development, redevelopment, or infill, and can dramatically shape the quality of life and economic success of the community in the future.
-It is important to note the concepts outlined in this chapter are only conceptual in nature, and do not represent a specific development.
+It is important to note the concepts outlined in this chapter are only conceptual in nature, and do not represent a specific development proposal or fixed plan for redevelopment.
 They are intended to communicate a vision for how the area may develop based on the land use typology and development principles outlined herein.